Grawemeyer Award in Religion

 The Grawemeyer Award in Religion is made possible by the creative generosity of the late H. Charles Grawemeyer.
 Louisville Seminary, jointly with the University of Louisville, awards the $100,000 prize to honor and publicize creative and significant insights into the relationship between human beings and the divine.
 The award also recognizes ways in which this relationship may inspire or empower human beings to attain wholeness, integrity, or meaning, either individually or in community.

-The University of Louisville and Louisville Presbyterian Theological Seminary jointly give the religion prize.
-Recipients of next year’s Grawemeyer Awards were named this week pending formal approval by university and seminary trustees.
+Recipients of next years Grawemeyer Awards were named this week pending formal approval by trustees at both institutions.
 The $100,000 prizes also honor seminal ideas in music, world order, psychology and education.
-Winners will visit Louisville in the spring to accept their awards and give free talks on their winning ideas.
+Halton will visit Louisville on the evening of April 9, 2024, to accept the award and give a free lecture on his winning book.
+More info coming soon!

 Eligibility